JBT Marel Corporation research snapshot

 Trend-following setup

-A failed breakout above resistance followed by weaker orders, missed guidance, or integration delays should reduce setup confidence.
+A failed move above the $140 to $145 resistance, weaker orders, missed guidance, or integration delays should reduce setup confidence and trigger a stop near the 50-day moving average.

 Mean-reversion setup

-If JBTM retests the $113 to $116 area without a change in FY2026 guidance, evaluate the entry against guided adjusted EPS of $8.00 to $8.50 and the potential for GAAP earnings to normalize as amortization declines.
+If JBTM pulls back toward the $134 to $136 support and then the $131 to $133 cluster without a change in FY2026 guidance or Q2 results damage, evaluate the entry against guided adjusted EPS of $8.00 to $8.50 and the potential for GAAP earnings to normalize as amortization declines.

-Do not treat a pullback as benign if order cancellations, tariff escalation, customer CapEx cuts, or leverage covenant concerns appear in management commentary or filings.
+Do not treat a pullback as benign if order cancellations, tariff escalation, customer capital expenditure cuts, segment deterioration, or leverage covenant concerns appear in management commentary or filings.

 Fundamental monitor

-Track quarterly orders, backlog, revenue, adjusted EBITDA margin, free cash flow, net debt to adjusted EBITDA, segment performance, Marel synergy realization, GAAP versus adjusted EPS convergence, and analyst rating changes.
+Track quarterly orders, backlog, revenue, adjusted EBITDA margin, free cash flow, net debt to adjusted EBITDA, segment performance, Marel synergy realization, GAAP versus adjusted EPS convergence, tariff impact, and analyst rating changes.

-Position sizing should reflect that JBTM is a post-acquisition integration story with elevated leverage and one-time costs that can delay GAAP profitability recovery.
+Position sizing should reflect that JBTM is a post-acquisition integration story with elevated leverage and one-time costs that can delay GAAP profitability recovery, and that Q2 2026 results are scheduled for August 3, 2026.

 Investment research summary